JForden/riscv-xinu/README.md

-# riscv-xinu

-Embedded Xinu, Copyright (C) 2008, 2009, 2010.
-All rights reserved.

-Version: 2.01

-#What is Embedded Xinu?
+# What is Embedded Xinu?

 Xinu ("Xinu is not unix", a recursive acronym) is a UNIX-like operating system originally developed by Douglas Comer for instructional purposes at Purdue University in the 1980s.